 The uThukela district municipality have the institutional capacity to undertake its powers and functions.
 The district is equipped with well-trained and qualified General Managers that are capable of achieving the municipal set targets.
-The vacancy rate has been reduced slightly from 18.5% to 13.4%.
+The vacancy rate is sitting at 29.34 as per the new organogram.
 The mission of uThukela district is to reduce it further in the coming financial year by filling in the vacant positions and the recruitment is proceeding.